The History Of Electric Shock Therapy

 Rising to prominence as a treatment for depression, schizophrenia, and other disorders, electric shock therapy soon became common in hospitals and psychiatric facilities worldwide.
-Before this, Metrazol’s medication was used to induce seizures medically, but the process was often traumatizing.
+Before this, Metrazol, a form of medication, was used to induce seizures medically, but the process was often traumatizing.
 In search of a safer and less upsetting option, doctors and medical researchers began to explore other avenues for achieving similar results; electric shock soon became an easy solution to this problem.

 Originally touted as a more humane manner of achieving these results, the electric shock therapy of the 1940s and 1950s was often just as terrifying as Metrazol-induced seizures.

 Clients also experienced intense side effects associated with the treatment.
 During this period, electric shock therapy side effects often included severe memory loss and broken or fractured bones.
 Clients also reported long-term and debilitating confusion.
 Electric shock therapy was often administered without anesthesia or muscle relaxants, so clients were conscious throughout the procedure.
 Little action was taken to mitigate these and other negative side effects of the treatment.

 At psychiatric facilities, the terror of electric shock therapy was increased when it was used as a tool for abuse.
-In some hospitals and asylums, difficult clients were threatened with this treatment or received non-compliance punishment.
 This abusive behavior increased the stigma surrounding electric shock therapy and led the general public and mental health professionals alike to renounce the treatment.

 Current Uses For Electric Shock Therapy